Inner approximations of doubling weights with applications to Beurling-Malliavin theory in Toeplitz kernels

 \begin{lemma} Suppose $\alpha$ is the argument of a meromorphic inner function.
 Then the following are equivalent \begin{enumerate}[(i)] \item $\alpha'(x)dx$ is a locally doubling measure. \item $\alpha'(x) \sim \alpha'(y)$ whenever $d_{\alpha}(x,y) \leq 1$. \item $\lvert \alpha''(x) \rvert \lesssim \alpha'(x)^{2}$. \end{enumerate} \begin{proof} A proof is given in \cite{MR2944102}. \end{proof} \end{lemma}

-We mention that a theorem of Aleksandrov (Theorem 3.4. in \cite{MR1327512}) shows that in the case of meromorphic inner functions condition $(iii)$ characterizes the so-called one-component inner functions (under the condition that $\Theta$ is not a finite Blaschke product).
-One-component inner functions are inner functions with the property that there exists $\epsilon > 0$, such that the sub level set
+We mention that a theorem of Aleksandrov (Theorem 3.4 in \cite{MR1327512}) shows that in the case of meromorphic inner functions condition $(iii)$ characterizes the so-called one-component inner functions.
+One-component inner functions are inner functions with the property that there exists $1> \epsilon > 0$, such that the sub level set

 is connected.